 I bet some of your team members would be happy to join and help out with the initiative.
 Sometimes it’s the absence of a “group” that’s stopping others from doing something good for the community.

-13. Important industry updates and news
+14. Important industry updates and company news

 Naturally, not all communication has to be about perks, benefits, or team parties.

-You’re running a business after all.
+You’re running a business, after all.

 That’s why internal email communication can also be around the things that affect your business and the industry you are in.

-14. Product and service development updates
+15. Product and service development updates

-Your Marketing Team needs to know what’s on the roadmap and what’s been launched. in order to best market your product.
+Your Marketing Team needs to know what’s on the roadmap and what’s been launched in order to best market your product.

-Your Customer Service Team can help your customers better, if they know about the latest releases and services.
+Your Customer Service Team can help your customers better if they know about the latest releases and services.

-Your Sales Team will be able to sell better, if they have the answers or use-cases for your new features.
+Your Sales Team will be able to sell better if they have the answers or use-cases for your new features.

-15. A (personal) message from the board or the CEO
+16. A (personal) message from the board or the CEO

-If your organization is large you won’t be able to have a 1 on 1 with everybody or even chat with them in the hallway, you’ll need to get it across in other way.
+If your organization is large you won’t be able to have a 1 on 1 with everybody or even chat with them in the hallway, you’ll need to get it across in another way.
 In your employee newsletter for example.

-16. Changes in company leadership / people moving on
+18. Changes in company leadership / people moving on

 Not all companies are comfortable talking about people are leaving.
 But in certain cases it makes total sense to do so, for example, when it is a retiree and send them off with a nice goodbye.

 Or when it’s someone with a key function, beloved company evangelist/face of the company / that awesome intern.
 When people are changing positions or leaving the company, this is a good way to let the rest of the company know.

-17. Legislative or fiscal changes affecting employees
+19. Legislative or fiscal changes affecting employees

 An extreme example is, for instance, the case of Brexit.